MidnightBiscuit/GiantMol/README.md

 [TOC]

+### FortranSourceCode

+The Fortran Source Codes used for simulations in different contexts.
+There is code for simulating the molecular detection of a GiantMolecule passing through a cooled ion cloud.
+There is also two codes for simulating the behaviour of the ion cloud when submitted only to RF fields (no laser) : one cuts the laser just after laser cooling, one cuts the laser after the injection phase.

 ### SimAnalysisPointbyPoint

 This program treats data from interaction simulations of GMol with Ca+.
 The simulation produces one directory for each condition (i.e point with unique paramters).
 This structured is used since 2020 01 31.

 ### PlotOscilloLabview